Peter J. Solomon: Government activity

 In 1978, Solomon was appointed Deputy Mayor for Economic Policy and Development by New York City mayor Edward I. Koch, a position he held until 1980.
 He was Koch’s principal advisor on taxes, ports, energy and private sector employment and commerce.

 As Deputy Mayor, Solomon led negotiations to host the 1980 Democratic National Convention.
 He also encouraged the development of movie and television studios in New York City.

 As chairman of the Industrial & Commercial Incentive Board (ICIB), Solomon instituted reform to the real estate tax abatement system, restructuring the system to curb abuses and loopholes, while stimulating private real estate investment.
 He also served as chairman of New York’s Health and Hospital Corporation, managing 17 municipal hospitals.

 In 1980, Solomon was appointed Counselor to the United States Treasury Secretary under President Jimmy Carter, where he oversaw the President's auto task force and industrial policy.

 In 1981, Solomon returned to Lehman Brothers.
 He remained at Lehman and its successor, Shearson Lehman, until the end of the decade, becoming vice chairman of the firm, co-chair of the investment banking division and chairman of the merchant banking division.

 Peter J. Solomon Company

 Solomon left Lehman in 1989 to found the Peter J. Solomon Company, a boutique financial advisory firm that was one of the first independent investment banks in the country.
-The company advises public and private companies on mergers & acquisitions, capital structure and restructuring.
+The company advises public and private companies on mergers and acquisitions, capital structure and restructuring.

 The Peter J. Solomon company's clients include Lands' End in its sale to Sears; Zagat, in its sale to Google and Office Depot and Phillips-Van Heusen Corp.
 (PVH) via multiple acquisitions.
 While the firm was known for its focus on consumer and media clients, it has expanded into a number of other sectors including energy, infrastructure, power, renewables, media, grocery and restaurants, among others.

 In 2016, Natixis, the international investment banking arm of French financial institution Groupe BPCE, acquired a 51% majority stake in the Company, which subsequently rebranded as PJ SOLOMON in 2019 and Solomon Partners in 2021.